 This microphone also features an integrated pop shield.
-This feature allows you to get up-close to the microphone without sacrificing any sound quality or getting those ‘popping’ sounds that can come from the pronunciation of certain words.
+This feature allows you to get up close to the microphone without sacrificing sound quality or getting those ‘popping’ sounds that can come from the pronunciation of certain words.

-The integrated pop shield means that you won’t have to worry about using a foam windscreen when you’re recording in certain environments too.
+The integrated pop shield means you won’t have to worry about using a foam windscreen when recording in certain environments too.

-There’s also no need to worry about batteries, recharging, or Phantom power with this microphone, which doesn’t only make setting it up that much easier but also means it’s ready to start recording whenever you are.
+There’s also no need to worry about batteries, recharging, or Phantom power with this microphone, which makes setting it up that much more manageable and means it’s ready to start recording whenever you are.